-The day began with the story of the Movement, told with the same words that Chiara Lubich used so many times – words that are known, almost by heart, by members of the Focolare communities around the world: “It was during the war and everything was collapsing…”.
-After retelling each episode of Chiara’s life, one of the Syrians illustrated it with their own recent experience in this tormented land.
+The day began with the story of the movement, told with the same words that Chiara Lubich used so many times – words that are known, almost by heart, by members of the Focolare communities around the world: “It was during the war and everything was collapsing…” But what made today’s telling of the story different is that after retelling each episode of Chiara’s life, one of the Syrians illustrated it with their own recent experience in this tormented land.

 There were those who, on returning to their city, could no longer find their houses, those who had lost their jobs, or their physical or mental health.
 There were those who felt they had seen their futures, or their faith in God or in relationships, stolen from them.
 Many have lost loved ones.
 Up to this moment there has been no compensation for many of these losses.
 “We are dead inside,” says one of them, encapsulating the mood of so many, perhaps of all who are present.

 Yet on the background of the stage, in Arabic, we read “And we have believed in love,” – the phrase that Chiara Lubich and her companions wanted to see written on their graves – ever since those early days when the movement was taking its first steps, in the middle of the Second World War.

 The final song that expressed the famous “Art of Loving,” which has been explained so many times by Chiara Lubich, underlined this belief in love.
 It’s the art of loving everyone, of being the first to love, of seeing Jesus in every neighbour, of loving our enemies.
 Those who were present stood up, began to dance and to express with all their senses a common desire, to turn the page and to make a new start.